Thursday, January 3, 2013

 Off heat and sprinkle sesame seeds.

-Garnish with spring onions before serving.
+Garnish with spring onion before serving.

 1. very nice dish.